Self-Adapting-MDP-Approximations/INFORMS-Tutorials/continuous-mdp/README.md

 There are two basis classes:

 - `RandomFourierBasis1D`: used by FALP and SGALP to approximate a value function over a continuous one-dimensional state space
-- `PolynomialBasis1D`: used by the lightweight PSMD baseline
+- `PolynomialBasis1D`: used by the lightweight PSMD baseline and the baseline ALP example

 The key conceptual point is that FALP and SGALP use the *same* random-feature family.
 Their difference is not the basis.
 Their difference is how they impose sampled Bellman constraints and how SGALP adds staged guiding constraints as the basis grows.